Carnival Legend: Azipod failure

-On March 13, 2013, a technical issue with one of the ship's Azipods affected the ship's sailing speed.
+On 13 March 2013, a technical issue with one of the ship's Azipods affected the ship's sailing speed.
 As a result, Carnival Legend failed to reach her next scheduled port call in Belize City, Belize.
-She instead stopped in Costa Maya, Mexico, then proceeded to her next scheduled port call in Roatan, Honduras on March 14, 2013.
-Her visit to Grand Cayman scheduled for March 15, 2013 was cancelled shortly after the ship departed from Roatan.
-Further technical issues affected the itineraries of the subsequent sailings on March 17, 2013 and March 24, 2013.
+She instead stopped in Costa Maya, Mexico, then proceeded to her next scheduled port call in Roatan, Honduras on 14 March 2013.
+Her visit to Grand Cayman scheduled for 15 March 2013 was cancelled shortly after the ship departed from Roatan.
+Further technical issues affected the itineraries of the subsequent sailings on 17 March 2013 and 24 March 2013.
 The U.S. Coast Guard announced an investigation of the incident.

 Brawl

 In February 2018, violent brawls erupted during a 10-day journey in the South Pacific.
 Police removed six men and three teenage boys from the ship during an unscheduled stop in Eden, New South Wales.
 Other passengers reported that they had locked themselves in their cabins for safety and that a large family group had been picking fights during the cruise.
 Up to 30 people were injured.
 Video footage showed security guards and other staff kicking a passenger on the ground.